All Episodes

 Number three, we're staying in order here.

-On January 20th, 2009, I'm going to have to start dealing with two wars, ending one as quickly as I possibly can, and trying to salvage the other.
+On January 20th, 2009, I'm going to have to start dealing with two wars, ending one as quickly as I possibly can and trying to salvage the other.

-I'm gonna have to deal with the way we've alienated the rest of the world, all the people calling Leonard, they call me.
+I'm going to have to deal with the way we've alienated the rest of the world.

 What is going on in America?